 When a former employee makes a claim through a state unemployment agency, you’ll be contacted to verify their reason for not being employed through something called a “Notice of Unemployment Insurance Claim Filed.”

-On this form, you’ll be prompted for a number of details like:
+On this form, you’ll be prompted to verify a number of details like:

 - Basic information on your former employee, including the reason for separation.
 These reasons may indicate that it was voluntary, that they quit, were laid off (for lack of work), or that it was due to a trade dispute.